-It is increasingly apparent that gestures are fun and unique, and they can even make things easier and save the users’ time.
+It is increasingly apparent that gestures are fun and unique, and can make things easier and save users time.
 However, remember that it takes time for users to learn and discover the gestures.

 Some users may even find it difficult to memorize them, and some may realize they require additional skills.
 Besides, custom gestures are often not consistent across different mobile apps.